metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/index.md

 ---

-{% quick-link title="Build your own website to mint from Candy Machine" icon="CodeBracketSquare" href="/core-candy-machine/guides/create-a-core-candy-machine-ui" description="Learn how to build your own Core Candy Machine UI" /%}
+{% quick-link title="Create a Website for minting Assets from your Core Candy Machine" icon="CodeBracketSquare" href="/core-candy-machine/guides/create-a-core-candy-machine-ui" description="Learn how to build your own Core Candy Machine UI" /%}